 On April 1, President Jimmy Carter arrived at Three Mile Island to inspect the plant.
 Carter, a trained nuclear engineer, had helped dismantle a damaged Canadian nuclear reactor while serving in the U.S. Navy.
 His visit achieved its aim of calming local residents and the nation.
 That afternoon, experts agreed that the hydrogen bubble was not in danger of exploding.
 Slowly, the hydrogen was bled from the system as the reactor cooled.

 At the height of the crisis, plant workers were exposed to unhealthy levels of radiation, but no one outside Three Mile Island had their health adversely affected by the accident and no one died as a result of the accident.
-Nonetheless, the incident greatly eroded the public's faith in nuclear power.
+Nonetheless, the incident greatly eroded the public’s faith in nuclear power.
 The unharmed Unit-1 reactor at Three Mile Island, which was shut down during the crisis, did not resume operation until 1985.
 Cleanup continued on Unit-2 until 1990, but it was too damaged to be rendered usable again.
-In the more than two decades since the accident at Three Mile Island, not a single new nuclear power plant has been ordered in the United States.
+In the four decades since the accident at Three Mile Island, not a single new nuclear power plant has been ordered in the United States.